 How to start growing dill in a greenhouse

-- Sow dill seeds in about a quarter of an inch deep furrows that are at least 18 inches apart.
+- Sow dill seeds in about a 1/4 in deep furrows that are at least 18 inches apart.

 - If you wish to plant dill in a container, choose one at least 12 inches deep because it grows with a penetrating taproot.
 Try these garden beds for your greenhouse!